SurrogateSHAP: Training-Free Contributor Attribution for Text-to-Image (T2I) Models: Appendix.

 \subsection{Approximate Shapley Values via Tree Explainer}

 Although the training-free proxy \( \hat{v}_{\theta}(S) \) makes individual coalition queries inexpensive, Shapley value estimation can still require many queries due to the utility function’s strong nonlinearity in the player set \citep{garrido2024shapley}. \citet{butler2025proxyspex} addresses this by fitting a gradient-boosting tree (GBT) surrogate to exploit hierarchical interaction priors and subsequently extracting a sparse interaction spectrum.
 However, such explicit sparsification can compromise faithfulness if the utility function contains even higher-order interactions.
-In contrast, we use the learned GBT surrogate and compute Shapley values directly on the trained ensemble using TreeSHAP \citep{lundberg2020local}, without imposing explicit sparsity or truncation constraints on the utility function.
+In contrast to explicit sparsification, recent work has computed Shapley values directly on tree-based surrogates and corrected residuals with Monte Carlo sampling \citep{witter2026regression}.
+We similarly use the learned GBT surrogate and compute Shapley values directly on the trained ensemble using TreeSHAP \citep{lundberg2020local}, without imposing explicit sparsity or truncation constraints on the utility function.
 Our implementation is as follows:

 \textbf{Approximating Utilities with Tree Surrogates} We sample $M$ coalitions \(S_m\) via the Shapley kernel, and encode each as $\mathbf{z}_m \in \{0,1\}^n$, the indicator vector of contributors $S_m \subseteq \{1, \dots, n\}$.
 These samples form a training set $\mathcal{D} = \{(\mathbf{z}_m, \hat{v}_{\theta}(S_m))\}_{m=1}^M$ used to learn a surrogate model $\hat f_\omega$ by solving: